• Skip to primary navigation

 Soft and sticky naan dough

 Cover the bowl with a clean kitchen towel or a cling film and leave it somewhere warm to let it rise until it doubles the size.
-The rising time might vary depending on the temperature of the room.

 the dough has doubled the size in a warm place

-When the dough doubles the size, divide the dough into 4 equal pieces.
 Turn the dough pieces into balls and let them rest for another 15 minutes on a lightly oiled surface.

 The dough is divided into 4 equal pieces

-Preheat your oven to 220° C (430° F) and line 2 baking trays with parchment paper.
 Roll the dough balls out into 15 cm (6") Ø circles on a lightly oiled surface and place them on baking trays.

-Make deep marks on each of the naan bread using the back of a spoon to avoid them puffing and rising during baking.
+Make deep marks on each of the naan bread using the back of a spoon to avoid puffing and rising during baking.

 2 dough circles are marked and placed on a tray